luisjmoreno/ADLockedOutNotification/README.md

 # ADLockedOutNotification

-This PowerShell script will detect and notify Active Directory users when they get locked-out.
+The PowerShell script ADduserlockedout.ps1 will detect and notify Active Directory users when they get locked-out.
 Locked-out Active Directory users will be notified by email using their Active Directory email address and a second email address (info Active Directory field, more on this below).

 How the PowerShell script works?